 In the United Kingdom, the system is similar.
 U.K.-based lawyers must pass a “Chartered Patent Attorney Qualification.”
-Unlike in the United States, however, lawyers in the UK can enter patent practice without first entering general practice.
+Lawyers in the UK can enter patent practice without first entering general practice.
 Once armed with a law degree, law students can sit for the patent qualification right away.
 The chartered exam is generally just as challenging as its U.S. equivalent.

 Passing the patent qualification will allow British lawyers to practice patent law in Britain, but additional exams are required to practice patent law in the larger European Union.
 There exists no unified EU patent law, and each EU country has its own set of rules and laws for patent practice.
 In order to practice patent law broadly the EU, lawyers have two options: they can either meet the examination requirements of each country in which they want to practice, or they can try to qualify as a European Patent Attorney.
 In order to become a European Patent Attorney, a lawyer must first be qualified as a patent lawyer in some EU member country, and must then apply to sit for the European Patent Attorney Qualification, a series of four additional exams.